 Part 3 – Home natural dye experiments – Results

 Part 4 – Plant dyed yarns into products > Post details here

 Group work 2 the same time as the natural dyeing, we also made plans for doing some bioplastic experiments.

 We had two options: Gelatine (pig based) or Aloe based; we did a mix of the two.

-Here are some photos of the processes and results of our experiments.
-I have more to add!
+Here are some photos of the processes and results of our very first experiments.

 Group work 3 – Kombucha Leather

 Here we set up the leather to grow in this tray.
 I made a cover from waste fabric to protect the tray.
 We used